sugiphone/my-first-repo/README.md

-# my-first-repo
+# Kaggle-Code
-This is my first repo
+This branch has Kaggle Code and Tips.